tballmsft/WhenDo/README.md

 How can you introduce students to the features of the BBC micro:bit and programming with just the micro:bit itself?
-The answer is this simple "WhenDo" application, which is the brainchild of David Whale.
+The answer is this simple "WhenDo" application, which is the brainchild of David Whale

 ## How does it work?